 - Cheese to top

 Picture a classic full platter of breakfast foods mixed together for a casserole type dish that hit every one of your taste buds.
-You get to decide to mix in hot peppers, bacon, cheese variety, left over veggies gettin sad at the bottom of your veggie drawer, frozen or fresh potatoes etc. Enjoy the creative experiment with this breakfast skillet and your cleaner fridge.
+You get to decide to mix in hot peppers, bacon, cheese variety, left over veggies gettin sad at the bottom of your veggie drawer, frozen or fresh potatoes etc. This is a perfect breakfast choice for clear headed thinking and all day energy.
+Enjoy the creative experiment with this breakfast skillet and your cleaner fridge.

 Check out my other Breakfast recipes full of protein and fibers.